Male cockatiel attacked female and drew blood so I separated them, but now the female laid an egg and I’m afraid of putting him back in.?

 Every time somebody tells me “my bird is untrainable” or “You can’t “make” a parrot do anything,” I share this video.

-Mitch love your blog posts every week!
+Julia writes: Mitch, I love your blog posts every week!
 I have a question I hope you can help with.
 I am building out a new bird room that has near zero natural light.

 I want to use the proper ceiling fixtures and bulbs for maximum benefit.
 What would you suggest?